Karawatha Forest Discovery Centre

 - a night-time audio visual experience room

-- a virtual reality experience, which gives you a bird’s-eye view of Karawatha Forest
+- a virtual reality experience giving a bird’s-eye view of Karawatha Forest

 - a meeting room and adjacent large outdoor undercover area available for environmental group use

 - Queensland’s first nature play space which includes water play, climbing features, discovery trails and sculptural artworks